top of page

 John Lennon Songwriting Contest Finalist.

-“I’ve always wanted my music to have a positive effect on people and be a part of the greater good.”
-That sentiment is clearly reflected in Steve Kercher’s music, from upbeat progressive Pop-Rock anthems to Pop ballads, to high-energy Jazz-Rock instrumentals.
+“I’ve always wanted my music to positively affect people and be a part of the greater good.”
+That sentiment is reflected in Steve Kercher’s music, from upbeat progressive Pop-Rock anthems to Pop ballads to high-energy Jazz-Rock instrumentals.

-Kercher began studying piano and drums in elementary school, and from as far back as he can remember, always enjoyed singing.
-He played guitar and bass early on as well, and then semi-professionally in his band, Pegasus, that he formed in middle school with friends from his neighborhood in Clifton Park, NY.
+Kercher began studying piano and drums in elementary school and has always enjoyed singing.
+He played guitar and bass early on as well and then semi-professionally in his band, Pegasus, which he formed in middle school with friends from his neighborhood in Clifton Park, NY.
 The band played mostly cover songs at school events and parties.

-It was in Turkey during the summer of 2006, while Israeli forces occupied Lebanon, that the tour brought the band to Antakya, just 20 miles north of the Syrian border.
+It was in Turkey, while Israeli forces occupied Lebanon, that the tour brought the band to Antakya, just 20 miles north of the Syrian border.
 “It was a tense time in that area.”
 Kercher recalls.
 “The Turks were very sympathetic to the people of Lebanon and very critical of Israel and America.”
 But the band experienced a different sentiment from their audiences.
 “They really embraced us.
 I think the fact that we were musicians performing concerts in their country softened their hearts toward us.”

 Many of the songs and anecdotes were about peace and reconciliation.
 One moment that stands out for Kercher is when he introduced his song, “Kill Them With Kindness”, at a show in Selcuk, Turkey.
 “I told the story behind the song of a time when I was bullied in high school.
 Instead of lashing out and seeking revenge I gave the kid two boxes of M&Ms as a gift.
 He never bothered me again and actually began to defend me.
 After telling that story the audience erupted into cheers and applause and we hadn’t even played a note of the song yet.”